Regulation of Transcription: Regulation of Transcription Initiation

 We have established that activation at lac involves an interaction between CAP and the RNA polymerase (RNAP) alpha-subunit C-terminal domain that facilitates closed-complex formation.
 Activation at gal involves this same interaction and also interactions between CAP and the RNAP alpha-subunit N-terminal domain, and between CAP and sigma, that facilitate isomerization of closed complex to open complex.

-Together with collaborators, we are using electron microscopy, x-ray crystallography, and NMR to determine the structures of the interfaces between CAP and its targets on RNAP.
+Together with collaborators, we are using cryo-EM, x-ray crystallography, and NMR to determine the structures of the interfaces between CAP and its targets on RNAP.
 In addition, we are using FRET, photocrosslinking, and single-molecule FRET and single-molecule DNA nanomanipulation methods to define when each CAP-RNAP interaction is made as RNAP enters the promoter and when each interaction is broken as RNAP leaves the promoter.